 All through this long-drawn-out conflict, the French population suffered greatly.
 Not only did they endure battles, sieges and famines, but the Black Death arrived in 1348, wiping out whole communities, and armies of pillaging mercenaries roamed the land unchecked.
 The population of France fell to a third of its former level.

-The main result of the Hundred Years’ War was a clearer sense of both English and French nationalism.
+The lasting result of the Hundred Years’ War was a clearer sense of both English and French nationalism.
 In England, French ceased to be the official language and people began to understand that they were an island nation, dependent on their navy for power.